SGiel/readme-generator/README.md

 * [License](#license)

 ## Installation
   Clone the repository to your terminal.
-Install Node.js to your terminal.
-Install the package inquirer to the root of your project directory
+Intall Node.js to your terminal.
+Install Inquirer package to the root of your project directory.

 ## Usage
-  Type node index.js at the comand line at the root of your project directory.
+  Type node index.js at the command line at the root of your project directory.
 Then answer the user prompts about your project.

 ## License